croaky/blog/articles/kanban.md

-# Pull Requests and Kanban
+# Kanban

 Here's an example kanban board in [Notion](https://notion.so):

 ![Kanban board](/images/kanban-board.png)

-We add new work to the board as a card in the "Next Up" column.
+Add a card in the "To do" column.
-It might represent a feature, bug, or chore.
+It might be a feature, bug, or chore.
 Cards are sorted by priority.

-To start a new task,
+To start a new card,
-I put my face on the top unassigned card in "Next Up", move it to "In Progress", and make a branch:
+I put my face on the top unassigned card in "To do", move it to "Doing", and make a branch:

 ```bash